When is the last time you really gave your hips attention? Not a quick butterfly stretch or lunge – but when you actually

 - Lack of stretching or foam rolling

-- Inadequate warm up
+- Inadequate warm-up

-Testing Your Hip Stability
+How to Test Your Hip Stability

-How does one know if they have weak hips.
+How does one know if they have weak hips?
 First up, you’re probably injured.

-Runners knee, hip rotation, stiffness or pain on one side, are all common signs that your hips could be a little imbalanced on one side.
+Runner’s knee, hip rotation, stiffness, or pain on one side, are all common signs that your hips could be a little imbalanced on one side.

 But if you want a specific way to test your hip strength related to running, the easiest test I’ve seen that you can do at home from Sports Injury Physio: